jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(argument):
         return f'I received: {argument}'

-  and all the tests pass!
+  and all the tests are passing!
+Once again!
+I am a programmer!!

 ----